regular/ssb-electroparty/readme.md

 - `npm run deploy-client` -- browserify and indexhtmlify dummy-client.js and deploy as a blob to ssb
 - `npm run dev-client` -- run dummy-client.js in tour browser, for development

+### Troubleshooting dev-client script

+If you run `npm run dev-client` and the browser reports it cannot connect to sbot, do this:

+- copy the browser's public key (found in the console directly above the error message)
+- paste into master array in ./config
+- `bin/sbot control.stop`
+- `cp config ~/.your-ssb_appname/config`
+- `npm start`
+- (quit the electron app)
+- npm run dev-client

+This will happen again, when budo decides to use a different port number (because 9966 is not available)

 # Additional properties in config

  - `appName`, like the environment variable `ssb_appname`, lets tou specify where sbot looks for its config